-The policy was revised as of June 14, 2018.
-USM's Office of Public Affairs will continuously review strategies and best practices for using social media.
-Since social media is evolving rapidly, the USM Social Media Policy is a document that will evolve over time and is subject to change.
+The policy was revised as of June 7, 2019.
+USM's Office of Public Affairs continuously reviews strategies and best practices for using social media.
+Since social media is evolving rapidly, the USM Social Media Compliance Policy is a document that will evolve over time and is subject to change.